 Nancy Kete joined the Rockefeller Foundation in January 2012.
-As Managing Director, Dr. Kete leads the foundation’s global work on resilience including developing strategies and practice for infusing resilience thinking throughout the foundation’s work.
+As Managing Director, Dr. Kete led the Foundation’s global work on resilience including developing strategies and practice for infusing resilience thinking throughout the foundation’s work.

 During her 25 year career in government, civil society, and private sector, Dr. Kete brought technical, institutional, and managerial leadership to bear on a number of major environment and societal challenges.
 She has been a diplomat, a climate change negotiator, a social entrepreneur, and a highly successful fund-raiser.